gkushalg01/typical_server_client/README.md

 # typical_server_client
 ## what ?
-This repo contains namely two files - a server and a client.
+This repo contains essentially two files - a server and a client.
 Here, as of 2023,
 The Client is written in C++, runs on Linux Ubuntu 20,
 The Server is written in Python, runs on Windows 10.